RashaAlharthi/Technical_Challenge/README.md

 ## Next Step:

 - Run Airflow and Kafka in Docker containers.
 This would allow running them on both Linux and Windows.
-- Add more transformations for the data, such as converting the publication date to a Unix timestamp, and cleaning/stripping the content of HTML tags.
+- Add more transformations for the data, such as converting the publication date to a Unix timestamp, and cleaning the content of any special character.
 - Implement pagination and crawling for multiple pages in the scraper.

 # Running the ETL Process